 Perched on the silky indigo waters of the Swan River and blessed with an idyllic turquoise coastline, the natural beauty of Perth is unquestionable.

-Yet the capital of vast Western Australia isn’t simply resting on its laurels as the purveyor of sun, sand and surf.
-There has been a push in recent years to bring entertainment, quality food and dining, and cultural kudos to a city that is sometimes overlooked as a travel destination.
+However, the capital of vast Western Australia isn’t simply resting on its laurels as the purveyor of sun, sand and surf.
+As the city moves towards its bicentenary in 2029, there’s been a strong push in recent years to bring entertainment, quality dining and cultural kudos to a city that is sometimes overlooked as a travel destination.

-Today, Perth delivers the perfect balance of cultural activities, historical experiences, fabulous food and stunning landscapes that will leave you wishing you could stay longer.
+Today Perth delivers the perfect balance of cultural activities, historical experiences, fabulous food and stunning landscapes.
+It will leave you wishing you could stay longer!

 Need to know